Council... What we do

 - appoint committees, task forces or other advisory boards.

 Where we meet, vote, and listen

-Meetings are generally held in the Community Room in the UCC Building.
+Meetings are generally held in the Community Room on the second floor the University Community Centre (UCC) Building.

-Meetings are open the public and everyone is welcome to attend or watch on the live stream.
+Meetings are open the public and everyone is welcome to attend or watch on the live stream page.

 Councillors also spend a great deal of time in each of their constituencies, ensuring your needs are being met and your voice is being heard.
 Search for your constituency and reach out to them at their email address listed below.